adri102623/Kenken-Game/README.md

 # Kenken-Game
-App to play the game Kenken
+App to play the game Kenken (Java)

 ## Usage
 Extract zip and open in terminal